Rationale for Using Documents & Media

-The comments under the dance videos on YouTube are many and I found a couple which were useful for this research.
+The comments (see footnotes) under the dance videos on YouTube are many and I found a couple that was useful for this research.

 Finally, there were a small number of forum posts relevant to my research and I used one or two, with uncontentious content.

 Regarding the sampling strategy, the process adopted for this set of data was multiple.